-- Waterproof pants (no jeans or track pants)
+- Waterproof pants (no jeans, no track pants)

-As for crampons, the tour company will provide those.
-All you need to make sure is you have suitable hiking boots to fix the crampons on (nope, normal boots will not work as they are too soft therefore the crampons can’t be safely fastened on).
+As for crampons, the tour company will provide them.
+All you need to make sure is wearing suitable hiking boots to fix the crampons on (nope, normal boots will not work as the material is too soft for the crampons to be safely fastened on).
 If you don’t have hiking boots, just rent them from the tour company – trust me, it’s worth the money as you really don’t want to be worrying about your shoes or uncomfortable feet when walking on glacier!

-Our guide explained that glacier surface is extremely slippery.
-The crampons should be the only thing between us and the glacier surface as no one would be able to walk on it without crampons.
-If you slip and fall, chances are you would roll and swirl and fall into one of the deep crevasses and disappear off the face of the Earth. *shivers*
+Our guide explained that the glacier surface is extremely slippery.
+If you slipped and fell, chances are you would roll and swirl and fall into one of the deep crevasses and disappear off the face of the Earth. *shivers*

-DO NOT attempt glacier hike without a tour!
+DO NOT attempt glacier hike without a local eco tour guide!
 Also, always remember to walk carefully with your crampons on and DO NOT sit on the glacier.
-If you dropped anything on the glacier, let it go.
+If you dropped anything on the glacier, let it go (let it go, let it go).
 Don’t chase after it, it’s not worth it.

 As someone who has a terrible sense of balance, I was nervous.
 Slowly and surely, I took the first step…Hmm, it’s not as difficult as I thought it would be!
-The crampons held tightly onto the glacier and it wasn’t difficult to balance at all.
+My advice: Be sensible.
+Trust the crampons.
+Enjoy.

 The view was magnificent.